 The Accounting Team plays a vital function in your business.
-They need to ensure the company is GAAP and DCAA Compliant by following accounting procedures (e.g. recording and accruing income, assets, and expenses correctly), and calculate indirect rates.
+They need to ensure the company is GAAP and DCAA Compliant (if required) by following accounting procedures (e.g. recording and accruing income, assets, and expenses correctly), and calculate indirect rates.
 These tasks are in addition to processing payroll, Accounts Receivables (invoices to the Government) and Accounts Payables (payments to subs, consultants, and Other Direct Costs).

 I view the Contract and the Contracts Team as unit that interconnects all other departments in the business.
 The Contracts Team along with the other Teams make up the Village.
 The Contracts Department is the Town Hall of the Village.
 Yes, I admit my bias.
 However, every Department is necessary in order to optimally execute and without any one of them, there would be plenty of issues.
 Here are a few examples of how the different Teams are interconnected.

 - The Contracts Team reviews and negotiates the Teaming Agreement which links them to BD.
 The Contracts Team may assist in posing RFP questions to the Contracting Officer, review RFP amendments and ensure that the Proposal Requirements are adhered to.
 The Contracts Team may answer basic questions such as: Does the company qualify as a small business under the NAICS code?
 What is the percentage of work that the prime needs to perform?
 How is percentage of work calculated?
-However, in the end, it’s the BD people who “sell” the company.
+However, in the end, it’s the BD people who “sell” the company’s products and services.

 - As for the Technical Team, the Contracts Team may help them outline the scope of the work; deliverable dates and instructions; determine whether there is adequate funding to proceed with work, whether travel or other direct costs (ODCs) will be reimbursed.
 As well as ensuring reporting requirements are met.
 However, the Technical Team is the revenue source.

 - To me, Accounting and Contracts go hand in hand.
 The Contracts Team may assist with: specific invoice requirements (e.g. where it should be e-mailed or uploaded in order to be paid); and how are the Contract Line Item Numbers (CLINs) set up within a contract for billing and tracking purposes?
 When does the Contracts Team need to notify the Contracting Officer that more funding is necessary?
-Of course, the Accounting Team is in charge of the Company’s Finances including the decisions.
+Of course, the Accounting Team is generally in charge of the Company’s Finances including the decisions.
 One may argue the Accounting Team has the most power.